Current home equity loan rates

 Quick facts about current home equity loan rates

-- Home equity loans allow you to borrow from your home’s value.
+- Home equity loans allow you to borrow against the difference between your mortgage balance and your home’s current market value within limits set by a lender.

 - Home equity loan rates vary over time, depending on factors like the Federal Reserve and economic trends.

-- Your credit and income also impact your home equity rates.
+- Your credit and income also impact the home equity loan rates lenders may offer you.

-- Home equity loans come with a fixed rate, while home equity lines of credit come with a variable rate.
+- Home equity loans typically come with a fixed rate, while home equity lines of credit (HELOC) typically come with a variable rate.

-Each bank, creditor, and lender sets interest rates based on its own “prime rate” — the rate that the most creditworthy borrowers receive.
-Prime rates depend on the federal funds rate, which the Federal Reserve sets to influence economic trends as needed.
+Each lender sets interest rates based on their own “prime rate” —.
+Prime rates depend on the federal funds rate, which the Federal Reserve sets to influence economic trends.

 What are home equity loans?

-With a home equity loan, you receive your payment as a one-time lump sum and repay it over time.
-Home equity loans can help you fund home repairs, renovations, and other major one-time expenses like down payments on investment properties, debt consolidation, or an emergency.
+With a home equity loan, you receive your loan funds as a one-time lump sum and repay it over time.
+Home equity loans may help you fund home repairs, consolidate debt, or pay for one-time expenses like a down payments on a investment property.

 What are current home equity loan rates?

-Due to Federal Reserve decisions and economic trends, home equity loan rates can frequently change throughout the year.
-Your location also influences your final home equity loan rate, so researching on a state and local level can help you make an informed financial decision.
-Check out the current rates from Discover Home Loans for more information.
+Due to Federal Reserve decisions and economic trends, home equity loan rates may change throughout the year.
+Other factors can also influence your final home equity loan rate, such as your credit history.

 - Work on improving your credit.
-Lenders usually require a minimum credit score to qualify you for a home equity loan.
-Aiming higher for great credit can help you maximize your loan and minimize your interest.
+Lenders may have credit score requirements when qualifying you for a home equity loan.
+Having good credit may help you secure a loan with a lower rate.

 - Reduce your debts.
-Lenders look for a low debt-to-income ratio of around 45% or lower before approving home equity loans.
-The lower your ratio, the better.
-By paying down your debts, you can show lenders you have more flexibility to repay your loan.
+Lenders may look for a low debt-to-income ratio before approving home equity loans.
+By paying down your debts, you could show lenders you have more flexibility to repay your loan.

 - Increase your income.
-You can improve your debt-to-income ratio if you increase your consistent income through a second job, a promotion, or a raise.
+You may improve your debt-to-income ratio if you increase your consistent income through a second job, a promotion, or a raise.

 Pros and cons of home equity loans